Hugh Grant

 Hugh John Mungo Grant (born 9 September 1960) is an English actor.
 He established himself early in his career as a charming and vulnerable romantic leading man, and has since transitioned into a character actor.
 He has received several accolades including a British Academy Film Award and a Golden Globe Award as well as nominations for two Primetime Emmy Awards.
 He received an Honorary César in 2006.
 In 2022, Time Out magazine listed Grant as one of Britain's 50 greatest actors of all time.
 As of 2025, his films have grossed over US$4 billion worldwide.

 Grant made his feature film acting debut in Privileged (1982), followed by the romantic drama Maurice (1987) for which he gained acclaim as well as the Volpi Cup for Best Actor.
 He then acted in a string of successful period dramas such as The Remains of the Day (1993), Sense and Sensibility (1995) and Restoration (1995).
 Grant emerged as a star with Richard Curtis's romantic comedy Four Weddings and a Funeral (1994), for which he won the Golden Globe and BAFTA Award for Best Actor.
 He starred in further romantic comedies such as Notting Hill (1999), Bridget Jones's Diary (2001) and its 2004 and 2025 sequels, About a Boy (2002), Two Weeks Notice (2002), Love Actually (2003) and Music and Lyrics (2007).

 Grant began to take against-type parts earning nominations for two BAFTA Awards for Best Supporting Actor for his roles as St. Clair Bayfield in Florence Foster Jenkins (2016) and a haughty actor in Paddington 2 (2017).
-He has also acted in the science fiction film Cloud Atlas (2012), several Guy Ritchie action films including The Gentlemen (2019), the musical fantasy Wonka (2023), and the horror film Heretic (2024), which earned him another BAFTA nomination.
+He has also acted in the science fiction film Cloud Atlas (2012), the crime comedy film The Gentlemen (2019), the fantasy comedy film Dungeons & Dragons: Honor Among Thieves (2023), the musical fantasy Wonka (2023), and the horror film Heretic (2024), which earned him another BAFTA nomination.
 He earned two nominations for a Primetime Emmy Award for Outstanding Actor for his roles as Jeremy Thorpe in the BBC miniseries A Very English Scandal (2018) and a man accused of murder in the HBO miniseries The Undoing (2020).

 Grant has been outspoken about his antipathy towards the profession of acting, his disdain towards the culture of celebrity, and his hostility towards the media.
 He emerged as a prominent critic of the conduct of Rupert Murdoch's News Corporation during the News International phone hacking scandal.